nextapps-de/winbox/README.md

 .wb-title { font-size: 12px }
 ```

-Style the body of window element including window border (like document.body):
+Style the body of a window element incl. the window border:
 ```css
 .wb-body{
     /* the width of window border: */